 Map view helps with planning in-person activities.
 Using the turf cutter in map view, you can quickly save people from a map to a list.
 Lists can be used to print walk sheets for door-to-door canvassing, as well as other actions.
 A person's primary address is used to place them on a map.

-To view people in your nation on a map, go to the People section and click on the map icon.
+To view people in your nation on a map, go to the People section and click on the map button.
 When you view people on a map, everyone with an exact address in their profiles is shown.
 There are two ways people are displayed on the map: in clusters (groups) and as points (individuals).
 At the top of the map, you have several options for who you would like displayed.

 Slider: the slider allows you to zoom from a global map to street-view.

 Filter: the filter button allows you to filter in real-time.
 Clusters will reload dynamically.
 In point view, any turf cut will remain and the new results will display within the turfs you created.

 Address accuracy: by default, people with exact addresses in their profiles will be displayed on the map.
 You can change the level of address accuracy required with this drop-down menu.